tanaikech/nexus-mcp-extension/README.md

 ## Part 2: Testing with Google Antigravity

 Nexus-MCP can also be integrated into Google Antigravity for advanced agentic workflows.
+In this article, the MCP servers installed as the Gemini CLI Extensions are used.

 **1. Set Rules**

 Launch Antigravity.
 Click the three dots (top right) and select **Customizations**.
 In the **Rules** section, paste the content of the `GEMINI.md` file included with the extension.
+This step is crucial as it loads the system instructions that enforce the 4-Phase Algorithm (Discovery, Mapping, Schema, Execution).

 Command to read the file: